 Honors College Research Grants

-These grants for Honors College students are designed to support your research and creative projects.
+These grants for Honors College students are designed to support your scholastic, creative, and experiential honors research projects.

 Need to travel to complete your grant-funded research?
-You may apply for an Honors College Travel Grant; funding will be reviewed on a rolling basis.
+You may apply for one of the Honors College internship or research travel grants.

 Please note that the Honors College will not fund research-related travel in a country that has a U.S. Department of State Travel Warning.

 - You must be an honors student in good standing with the honors program in the college or school of major, including the 3.50 cumulative GPA (3.330 minimum for architecture students after their 5th semester).
 This includes having the minimum GPA at time of application, award, and departure.

 - You must be an active Honors College member.

 - You must have a minimum of 6 completed honors credit hours taken at the University of Arkansas prior to application (Note: Some exceptions may be made for transfer students with more than 60 hours from their transfer institution.
 Contact Dr. Jennie Popp at firstname.lastname@example.org to discuss.)